joysword/524-journal/reading/assigned/Munzner - 2008 - Process and pitfalls in writing information visualization research papers.md

 This

 ### Initial Stage - Paper Types
-In this part the author introduced 6 types of infovis papers and suggested considering where we want a research project to end.
+In this part the author introduced 6 types of infovis papers and suggested researchers to consider where they want a research project to end.

 #### Technique
 Technique papers write about novel algorithms and implement them.